mlr-archive/old-website/about.md

 I am a graduate student at LMU Munich and also a member of the working group computational statistics.
 Together with two fellow statistics students I publish news and explanations around the machine learning world on our [blog new-sample.com](www.new-sample.com).

 #### Christoph Molnar

 I am a PhD student in the working group computation statistics at the Ludwig-Maximilians-University Munich.
 My research is focused on making black box machine learning models interpretable.
 I am the author of the book [Interpretable Machine Learning](https://leanpub.com/interpretable-machine-learning) and the [R package 'iml'](https://github.com/christophM/iml) for interpretable machine learning.
 Further information and contact info is at my [university website](http://www.compstat.statistik.uni-muenchen.de/people/molnar/).

+#### Patrick Schratz

+I am a PhD candidate within the [GIScience group](http://www.geographie.uni-jena.de/Geoinformatik_p_1558.html) at the Department of Geography at University of Jena.
+I focus on the application of statistical- and machine learning techniques to address research questions related to environmental issues.
+Beside the scientific part I am also interested in the development of (geo)statistical programming solutions to simplify todays data science challenges.
+I like to write about the Linux world, R stuff and other technical topics that I find interesting.
+More information can be found on [my website](https://pjs-web.de/).